 In driver.c and tests.c we have replaced the function declaration with an #include directive.
 Roughly speaking, the compiler replaces this line with the contents of the specified file (it "includes" the specified file at this point).
 Since we always include the same file, every file gets the exact same function declaration.
 This resolves the first problem we mentioned.
 Notice that we also include the file in linsearch.c.
 It is legal to have both a declaration and definition of the same function in the same file, as long as the declaration precedes the definition.
 When you do so, the compiler will require that the signature of the function in its definition matches the signature of the function in its declaration.
 This solves the second problem we mentioned, because now when the compiler compiles linsearch.c, it will complain if the declaration in linsearch.h does not match the definition in linsearch.c.
-But that means that the declarations in driver.c and tests.c must also match the definition in linsearch.c, uses.
+But that means that the declarations in driver.c and tests.c must also match the definition in linsearch.c, because they are the same as the declaration that linsearch.c uses.